federicopugliese/jsonargon/README.md

 ([click here to download](https://www.python.org/downloads/release/python-374/))**, even if you will not use a Python project.

 1. Import this repository into a new one (***DO NOT FORK***)
+    1. Click on the + on the left, under `IMPORT` select "Repository"
+    1. Copy the clone link: https://bitbucket.org/mlreply/project-archetype.git
+    1. Flag "requires authorization" and insert your credentials
 1. Clone the resulting repository onto your machine
+1. Be sure that you can `git pull` without asking your password
+    1. If it asks for your password:
+        1. Windows: run `git config credential.helper wincred`
+        1. Unix: run `git config credential.helper cache`
+        1. Try with `git pull` twice; the first time it might ask for your password, the second one it should not.
 1. Follow the customization instructions